 The Graduate Faculty is the group of faculty qualified and approved to direct the learning of graduate students through effective teaching at the graduate level and mentoring students' professional development and research progress.
 Three categories of graduate faculty are defined as: Graduate teaching faculty, Graduate advising faculty, and Graduate directing faculty.
-Graduate teaching faculty are approved to teach graduate-level courses.
-Graduate advising faculty are approved to be regular members of graduate student advisory committees.
+Graduate teaching faculty are approved to teach graduate student advisory committees.
 Graduate directing faculty are approved to teach graduate courses, act as members of graduate advisory committees, direct theses and dissertations, and chair graduate student advisory committees.